b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 #### The Inciting Incident
 I'll share links to the pertinent verses, along with a short summary; the chapter I'm reading from is 60 verses long, you can read the original text if you choose to.

 ***[19-20](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p19-p20#p19)***: Korihor goes to Jershon, the home of former Lamanites who made a pact of pacifism.
 Korihor's preaching is met by tying him up, and taking him to the high priest named Ammon.
+These people "were more wise than many of the Nephites."

 "See, the *smart* people tied up Korihor and took him to the high priest.
 That was the wise thing to do about a guy who isn't breaking [any laws](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p7#p7)  concerning beliefs.
 They're smarter than the Nephites in Zerahemla."